-6. The rate of interest at which said money shall be loaned, shall be determined by, and shall, if possible, just meet and cover, the bare expenses of the institution.
-As for interest in the common exception of the word, its rate shall be at the Mutual Bank, precisely 0.
+6. The rate of interest at which said money shall be loaned, shall be determined by, and shall if possible just meet and cover, the bare expenses of the institution.
+As for interest in the common acceptation of the word, its rate shall be at the Mutual Bank, precisely 0.

-7. No money shall be loaned by the bank to persons who are not members of the Company.
+7. No money shall be loaned to any persons who are not members of the Company.

-8. Any member, by paying his debts to the Mutual Bank to which he belongs, may have his property released from pledge, and be himself released from all obligations to the Bank, or to holders of the Bank's money.
+8. Any member, by paying his debts to the Bank, may have his property released from pledge, and be himself released from all obligations to the Bank, or to the holders of the Bank's money.